 - Popular places in mainland Spain

 - Spanish islands in the Mediterranean – the Balearics

 - Spanish islands in the Atlantic – the Canary Islands

 - The best offers for your holiday to Spain

 Popular holiday destinations in Spain

-There’s somewhere for everyone in Spain.
+There’s somewhere for everyone if you want to book a holiday to Spain.
 The mainland is a real hit with its heavenly coastline and vibrant cities.
 With Majorca and Ibiza, the Balearics in the Mediterranean are also very popular.
-And the Canaries are perfect for escaping the cold British winter.
+The Canaries are perfect for escaping the cold British winter.
 Soak up the sun, indulge in the Spanish delicacies, visit impressive sights and explore countless hiking regions.
 I’m going to show you what the Spanish mainland and islands have to offer.

 Popular places in mainland Spain

 The Spanish mainland has so many wonderful cities to discover and fall in love with.
 They are all incredible: